gnaaman-dn/booksonic/src/virtual_switch/deploying_vs_on_virsh.md

 Note that the VM *will* change the data on the virtual disk, which means that multiple machines will have to have different files.
 If you're planning to run multiple machines, make a copy.

+It's also possible to create some overlay-solution using `qemu-img`, which requires further research.

 ## Running with virsh
 `virsh`/`libvirt` is virtual machine manager.